 Studies have not been completed on specific vaccines and tics, with or without thimerosal, which has now been phased out of most, but not all, vaccines in the USA.
-It seems to be a well kept secret that research links vaccines containing thimerosal to tics.

 This article summarizes four studies on the use of thimerosal in vaccines and its effect on neurodevelopmental delays.
 The research was published between 2004 and 2008.

 It is striking that the development of tics was the most common consequence of thimerosal exposure based on the study of select conditions.
 We should point out that there is some controversy regarding the statistical approaches used in the different studies, particularly because some studies do not show a link to autism while others do.